 Above the Line advertising (often referred to as Above the Line promotion/ Above the Line marketing/ ATL marketing/ ATL advertising) consists of advertising activities that are largely non-targeted and have a wide reach.
 ATL communication is done to build the brand and inform the customers about the product.
 Conversions are given less importance in above the line advertising.

 Above the line marketing includes mass marketing strategies which are largely untargeted and are focused on building the brand.

 By ‘untargeted’ we mean that the communication isn’t directed towards a specific group.
-The mediums convey the message to everyone who has an access to them.
+The mediums convey the message to everyone who has access to them.

 Examples of Above the Line Promotion

 An average American watches 4.3 hours of TV in a day.
-It’s the similar case with the rest of the world.
+It’s a similar case with the rest of the world.
 TV advertisements have a reach from local, to national, and international audience depending on the TV channel and the contract between the parties.
 TV advertisements have a better connection with the users as moving images with audio are preferred over still images or audio alone.

 Psychologists tell us that consumers need to be exposed to an advertising message at least three times before it begins to penetrate.
 No other media other than radio provide such affordability when it comes to this frequency.